mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *The Academic Quarter smells of old paper, candle wax, and decades of accumulated dust.
 Here, scholars and scribes maintain the royal archives, copying documents, cataloging histories, and occasionally uncovering truths better left buried.
 It's quieter than the rest of the city—buildings lean against each other like tired old men, and the only sounds are turning pages and scratching quills.*

 **Investigation DC 10 (Finding Cornelius):**
 - Ask local scholars: *"Cornelius?
 Oh, the old tunnel-rat?
 Check the Royal Archive's basement.
-He's always down there, muttering about 'Pre-Sundering architectural anomalies' and 'proof of ancient passages.'
+He's always down there, muttering about 'Pre-Worldrend architectural anomalies' and 'proof of ancient passages.'
 Sweet old man, bit mad."*

 ---